wandb/weave/examples/README.md

 The `examples/` folder contains:
 * `getting_started`: Learn how to build interactive data applications
 * `reference`: Syntax and usage for Weave types, ops, and panels
-* `experimental`:  Everything else, ranging from focused proofs-of-concept to very experimental works-in-progress—-we hope these inspire your exploration and welcome PRs for improvement!
+* `experimental`:  Everything else, ranging from focused proofs-of-concept to very experimental works-in-progress—we hope these inspire your exploration and welcome PRs for improvement!
 * `apps (future)`: Example applications
 * `guides (future)`: Guides to use specific features for advanced users

 ## Running examples